Part 14: The Second Refactor — Templates Arrive, Binding Ports and Pins at Compile Time

 HAL_GPIO_Init(native_port(), &init_types);

-Note that the PullPush and Speed parameters have default values, which means you can pass only Mode:
+Note that mode and pull parameters have default values, meaning you can simply pass mode:

 gpio.setup(Mode::OutputPP); // 默认NoPull, 默认High